IslandViewPTA/islandview-pta-site/content/news/october-2021-newsletter.md

 ### Stock the Staff Lounge!

 Let's keep our staff fueled!
-Sign up [https://www.signupgenius.com/go/10C0D44AEAD2DA3F58-stock](https://www.signupgenius.com/go/10C0D44AEAD2DA3F58-stock "here") to provide some goodies in the staff lounge.
+Sign up [here](https://www.signupgenius.com/go/10C0D44AEAD2DA3F58-stock) to provide some goodies in the staff lounge.
 Items are due by Friday, October 22nd.
 Address drop-off location will be emailed to you after you sign up.

 ### Parent-Teacher Evening Conferences